farsinotare/farsinotare.github.io/_posts/2015-02-15-disassembling-a-servo-motor.md

 <a href="https://www.flickr.com/photos/unavoidablegrain/2815722060" title="R/C Servo by Greg Borenstein, on Flickr"><img src="https://farm4.staticflickr.com/3218/2815722060_9cf6bbfe74_m.jpg" width="375" height="275" alt="R/C Servo"></a>

 From this picture, we see two important parts.
 Some gears on top, and the main DC motor bottom left.
 Bottom right is some integrated circuit, and a potentionmeter.
-I opened a damaged serve to look inside, and the parts are clear here too:
+I opened a damaged servo to look inside, and the parts are clear here too:

 <a href="https://www.flickr.com/photos/pmulder99/16353556499" title="servo motor by Patrick Mulder, on Flickr"><img src="https://farm8.staticflickr.com/7320/16353556499_0cfbc8b696_m.jpg" width="375" height="475" alt="servo motor"></a>

 Removing the DC motor, gives some mechanical parts as well as a potentionmeter to get feedback.

 Another nice illustration of the different parts is in this video: